Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

     - Now call the function `initialize_domain` with the chosen values of `w`, `h`, `dx`, and `dy` and using an assertion statement, check if the values of `nx` and `ny` in the class member variables are equal to your expected values.
     - Note that you have the object of the class `SolveDiffusion2D` and hence you can access member variables, for example `solver.nx` and `solver.ny`.
 This is useful to check the actual values.
 - Using a similar workflow, complete the other two unit tests.
-- Run the tests using `pytest`.
-- It is observed that in some instances `pytest` is not able to find the tests.
-One reason is the way pytest is installed, which is typically either using `pip` or `apt`.
+- It is observed that in some instances pytest is not able to find the tests.
+One reason is the way pytest is installed, which is typically either using pip or apt.
 Refer to the [corresponding section](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/05_testing_and_ci/python_testing_demo.md#pytest) in the demo for more details.
 If such errors occur, then try to explicitly point pytest to the relevant test file in the following way:

 ```bash
 pytest tests/unit/test_diffusion2d_functions.py
 ```

-- If everything is done correctly, then after running `pytest` all the tests should pass.
+- If everything is done correctly, all the tests should pass.
 - How can you make sure that you have written correct tests?
 By breaking them purposely!
     - Introduce a bug in a function on purpose and then re-run the test to see if the test fails.
     - Lets try this in the function `initialize_domain`.
 In line 42 of `diffusion2d.py`, change the calculation from `self.nx = int(w / dx)` to `self.nx = int(h / dx)`.
 This is clearly a mistake and our test should catch it.
-    - Now re-run pytest.
+    - Now run the tests again.
 Did the test catch the bug?
 If yes, then you have written the test correctly.
 If the test does not catch the bug, try to think why did it not?
 Is your choice of values for the parameters `w`, `h`, `dx` and `dy` responsible for it?
 If the test is run with `w = h` then this bug will not be caught.
 What do we learn from this?
 We learn that the test fixture should be as general as possible and we should ensure that we are not testing special scenarios.
 A domain with `w = h` is a square domain which is a special case of a rectangular domain with arbitrary values for `w` and `h`.
-- **Important step**: A failing test in pytest will produce an output log in the terminal.
-Copy this output log in a code block in the `README.md` file under the section *pytest log*.
-This log output will be part of the submission and hence is important.
-- Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
-- Before moving on from this step, make sure that you have reverted all the intentionally introduced bugs in the original code.

-## Step 4 - Writing Unit Tests Using unittest

-- Now you will write all the tests in a way that they can be run using `unittest`.
-- Modify the unit tests written in the previous section to be run with unittest.
-This is done in the same file `tests/unit/test_diffusion2d_functions.py`.
-- Start by creating a class `TestDiffusion2D` which is derived from the class `unittest.TestCase`.
+- If you are writing tests with unittest, start by creating a class `TestDiffusion2D` which is derived from the class `unittest.TestCase`.
 Migrate all the tests inside the class and change them to be member functions of the class.
 Note that the parameter `self` needs to be used in the input parameters of all member functions and also while defining and using member variables.
-- The tests themselves will not change.
-The same functions will be tested in the same way, just with the `unittest` framework.
 - Identify the common steps necessary in all the tests and transfer the functionality to the function `setUp`.
 One example of this is the definition of the object of class `SolveDiffusion2D`.
 - The main change is in the assertion statements.
 Change the assertion statements to the format as required by `unittest`.
 Refer to the lecture demo for an example on how to do this.
 - Using the same logic as in the previous step, intentionally break the tests to make sure that the tests are constructed correctly.
-- **Important step**: A failing test in unittest will produce an output log in the terminal.
-Copy this output log in a code block in the README file under the section *unittest log*.
-This log output will be part of the submission and hence is important.
-- Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
-- Before moving on from the unit tests, make sure that you have reverted all the intentionally introduced bugs in the original code.

 ## Step 5 - Writing Integration Tests

-- You will now write integration tests for this code **using pytest**.
-The integration tests will be written in the file `tests/integration/test_diffusion2d.py`.
-- Integration tests will be written for the functions `initialize_physical_parameters` and `set_initial_conditions`.
+- Write integration tests will be written for the functions `initialize_physical_parameters` and `set_initial_conditions`.
 As these are integration tests, each test should check how different functions from `SolveDiffusion2D` work together.
 - For example, let us look at how the test for `initialize_physical_parameters` will look like.
     - First step is to select some values for the input parameters to the function `initialize_physical_parameters` and also the function `initialize_domain`.
     - Looking at the functionality in `initialize_physical_parameters` we understand that the most relevant variable being calculated is `dt`.